pjazdzyk/pjazdzyk/README.md

 Welcome to my GitHub repository, and thanks for stopping by!

 Here you will find a variety of useful libraries tailored for software development across different engineering disciplines, with a particular focus on humid air physics and acoustics.

-What can you build with these tools?
-Check out my latest project:
+What can you build with these tools? **Check out my latest project**:

 <table border="0" cellpadding="5">
   <tr>